SafeTwice/Utilities.DotNet/Lib/Files/README.md

 ## Usage

-Theis package provides a single static class `FileUtilities` that contains methods to work with files and directories.
+This package provides a single static class `FileUtilities` that contains methods to work with files and directories.

 ### FileUtilities